-This morning in Globex, WTI Crude was up 18 cents; Natural Gas was up slightly; Heating Oil was up one cent; and, Gasoline was up two cents.
-Additionally, cash prices were higher in New York and New England.
+This morning in Globex, WTI Crude was up 21 cents; Natural Gas was up two cents; Heating Oil was up one cent; and, Gasoline was up one cent.

 Natural Gas Glossary